RAJESHW/quizz/README.md

+To Run the project

+- `npm i` to install modules
+- `npm start` to start the server

+Prequistes

+- Node anything @latest

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>